KBNLresearch/mobile-apps/notes/android-86-qemu.md

 ![](./img/qemu_android_immer.png)

-Possib;e to click to user profile but display garbled.
+Possible to click to user profile but display garbled.
+UPDATE: works fine on new QEMU machine?!